- Fleet Coordinator Induction

 The trip data given to State Fleet will summarise trip and vehicle use.
 It will not include driver identification, home addresses or details of private trips.

 Using Government Vehicle Scheme (GVS) and Senior Officers Vehicle Scheme (SOVS) vehicles is optional.
 Drivers concerned about privacy and confidentiality need not use these vehicles.
 CEOs also have discretion to allow these schemes or not.

 Accessories to make a vehicle fit-for-purpose (including safety) or to protect it from damage, must be approved by the agency CEO.
 Vehicle accessories must meet genuine operational requirements.

 Currently installed accessories may be removed if they are unnecessary.

-Aftermarket accessories suppliers for off-road vehicles are contracted through the Motor Vehicle Fleet Services CUA.
-The contractors recommend accessories to agencies that suit the operational requirements of the vehicle.
+Aftermarket accessory providers can recommend rural and remote accessories to agencies that suit the operational requirements of the vehicle.
 The same accessories can be purchased for each similar vehicle in the same area.
 This helps AFCs decide which accessories to purchase at the right cost.
 It also helps the fleet manager order vehicles.

 High cost accessories can be transferred to another vehicle before disposal, where cost effective.